 Iranians are lapping up Shah memorabilia

-Radio Farda, a part of the Radio Free Europe/Radio Liberty, often being criticized by Iranians to support the current Islamic regime, had a very interesting article on July 28th of 2017, because of the anniversary of the Shah´s death.
-The article stated:
+Radio Farda, a component of the Radio Free Europe/Radio Liberty, often faces criticism from Iranians for allegedly supporting the current Islamic regime.
+However, they published a fascinating article on July 28th, 2017, to commemorate the anniversary of the Shah’s death.
+The piece declared:

 Today, many Iranians refer to him as the “blessed” king and believe that everything — from economy and politics to culture and society — was better in his time.